Profile updated on 4 March 2021

 Strengths

-• The National Tuna Management Plan of Indonesia has been developed as a product of a joint cooperation between the Directorate General of Capture Fisheries, Ministry of Marine Affairs and Fisheries of Indonesia and the Western Central Pacific Fisheries Commission (WCPFC).
-The aims of the management plan are to support the effective implementation of the tuna fisheries management in a sustainable way (MMAF 2012).
+• The National Tuna Management Plan of Indonesia has been developed as a product of cooperation between the Directorate General of Capture Fisheries, the Ministry of Marine Affairs and Fisheries of Indonesia and the Western Central Pacific Fisheries Commission (WCPFC).
+The management plan aims to support the effective implementation of tuna fisheries management in a sustainable way (MMAF 2012).
 Indonesia has also launched a National Plan of Action for tuna, skipjack and neritic tuna in November of 2014 (MMAF 2014).
 Yellowfin tuna populations are healthy and fishing mortality rates are currently sustainable.

 Management Quality: